appuio/mariadb-backup-cronjob/README.md

 The maria DB backup uses the `cronjob` functionality of OpenShift to start a pod in regular intervals.
 The pod dumps the database to a persistent volume and exits.

-This tool uses an existing RedHat Maria DB container and overrides its command.
+It uses an existing RedHat Maria DB container and overrides its command.
 There is no need to build a container.

-The project contains two templates:
+The project contains multiple templates:

 * mariadb-backup-template.yaml
+* mariadb-backup-template-with-secret.yaml (this example provides two keys in the secret: database-user, database-password)
 * mariadb-backup-template-with-icinga.yaml
+* mariadb-backup-template-with-icinga-and-secret.yaml (this example provides two keys in the secret: database-user, database-password)

 As the names are stating the second template has also an implementation with a monitoring support from icinga.
 More about the monitoring can be found int the section [Monitoring](#Monitoring)